-The third largest segment of our budgets is food.
-The average UK household spends £3,000 a year on groceries and non-alcoholic drinks at home.
-Another £425 is spent on alcohol (mostly wine) for consumption at home.
-Eating and drinking out consumes a further £2,030 from our household budgets.
+The third largest household budget category is food.
+The average UK household spends £3,150 a year on groceries and non-alcoholic drinks at home.
+Another £450 is spent on alcohol (mostly wine) for consumption at home.
+Eating and drinking out consumes a further £2,020 from our household budgets.
 All in, food and drink consume 19% of our total annual budgets.

 While food is, of course, a necessity for life, it’s often considered a fungible category in a household budget.
 After all, a family could dine on spaghetti with a touch of homemade bolognese, for a low cost meal.
 Or we could go out to a London hot spot and drop a hundred pounds or more on one dinner.

 To gauge a basic minimum for food costs, we can look at the budgets of our poorest households, who are presumably eating as cheaply as they can.
-Those households with disposable incomes less than £10,000 per year still spend about £2,330 annually on food and drink.
+Those households with disposable incomes less than £10,000 per year still spend about £2,390 annually on food and alcoholic drinks in total.
 They eat at home more often, spending around 75% of their food & drink budget for consumption at home, with a quarter of the budget spent out of the house.
-The highest earning households, those with more than £67,000 of annual disposable incomes, spend £9,700 on food & drinks, with nearly half of the budget spent dining out.
-For more details, see our article on Average Annual UK Food Spending and Average Alcohol Spending in the UK.
+The highest earning households, those with more than £67,000 of annual disposable incomes, spend £10,100 on food & drinks, with nearly half of the budget spent dining out.
+For more details, see our related articles Average Annual UK Food Spending and Average Alcohol Spending in the UK.